To our valued clients,

 There are several areas we are asking for help from our clients; they are:

 - If you have recently returned from overseas travel, have cold and flu symptoms, or are self-isolating in line with Australian Government guidelines, please don’t visit the clinic.
 If your pet needs urgent assistance, please call us to discuss options.
-We now have video consultations as an option for clients who are affected by COVID-19.
+We have video consultations as an option for clients who require this option.

 - Social distancing - We are enforcing social distancing at the clinic and maintaining a safe distance of 1.5m between each other.
 Please respect this when visiting the clinic and keep a safe distance.